oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/readme.md

 &nbsp;

 ### Overview
-**Hub B** consist of one OCI Network Firewalls (next-generation managed network firewall and intrusion detection and prevention service) for inbound, outbound, as well as for inter spoke and on-prem traffic control and inspection.
+**Hub B** features a single OCI Network Firewall, a next-generation managed network firewall and an intrusion detection and prevention service.
+This firewall handles inbound, outbound, and East-West traffic control and inspection, ensuring comprehensive network security and monitoring across all traffic flows.

 &nbsp;